 - AEP Council of Advisor members are eligible.

-- Applicants must successfully complete an application including an essay addressing the role of the architect in making buildings sustainable.
+- An essay addressing the role of the architect in making buildings sustainable;

 Scholarship recipients will receive:

-- A full complement of Brightwood ARE Study Guides (courtesy of Brightwood)
+- A complete set of Brightwood ARE 5.0 Study Guides (courtesy of Brightwood)

 Recipients are encouraged to complete all divisions of the Architect Registration Examination (ARE) within five years of receiving the award and in compliance with any rolling clock requirements.
 Scholarship funds are subject to local, state, and federal tax.